 Expand our ability to provide outreach services by moving the offices out of the Parish Hall

 Create better indoor/outdoor connections across campus

 The movable wall partitions scheduled for the Parish Hall will wait for Phase II.
 Instead, a wall will be removed between two of the existing offices to create a temporary meeting room.
-Additionally, although the Parish Hall won’t receive the full face-lift or air-conditioning we had planned, it will receive a fresh coat of paint and the restrooms will be remodeled to ensure ADA compliance.
+Additionally, although the Parish Hall won’t receive the full face-lift or air-conditioning we had planned, it will receive a fresh coat of paint.
+To meet ADA standards, we will be required to remodel the restrooms in both the Parish Hall and church building.
 The rearrangement of the Shirley Teale Memorial chapel and the opening of that wall will also wait for Phase II.

 Recent Plan Updates (12/1/20)

 An earlier iteration of the architectural plans was shared with the congregation at Coffee Hour on July 26, 2020 and in a follow-up email.
 Those schematics included the addition of an Advocacy or Day Center intended to be used, primarily, by our neighbors experiencing homelessness to check email, do a load of laundry, meet with a social worker, or take a shower.
 Based on your feedback and further discussion, the current revision has moved what is currently being called the “Day Center” to the former stand-alone preschool building.
 This better addresses the concern about how the space will be shared with Sunday School, since those classrooms already have a number of cabinets in them and have ample space for storing supplies and fold-up or stackable child-height furniture.

 This will also help us avoid doing any remodeling in that area until we know more about what the needs of the Day Center are.
 We will, however, install a stackable washer/dryer, shower and rear exit.
 The location will also better connect this building to the Showers of Blessings on Saturdays, and give the Sunday School children access to the attached existing side play yard.